David Lange: Leadership challenge and resignation

-In 1988 consensus on economic policy amongst the Labour leadership finally broke down, with Douglas resigning after Lange overruled his radical flat income-tax and universal basic income proposal.
+In 1988, consensus on economic policy amongst the Labour leadership finally broke down, with Douglas resigning after Lange overruled his radical flat income-tax and universal basic income proposal.
 Douglas continued his campaign against Lange through public statements, the unauthorised release of cabinet papers and on 21 December 1988 an unsuccessful challenge against Lange's leadership in the Labour caucus.
-To date it is the only instance when a sitting prime minister has been challenged for leadership.
+To date, it is the only instance when a sitting prime minister has been challenged for leadership.

-The radical economic reforms had alienated much of the Labour Party, and it fractured; in April 1989 Jim Anderton, a backbench MP, formed a breakaway NewLabour Party, taking approximately one third of Labour's membership.
+The radical economic reforms had alienated much of the Labour Party, and it fractured; in April 1989, Jim Anderton, a backbench MP, formed a breakaway NewLabour Party, taking approximately one third of Labour's membership.

 However, the caucus re-elected Douglas to the Cabinet on 3 August 1989, and Lange interpreted this as a vote of no-confidence in his leadership.
 He tendered his resignation five days later on 8 August 1989.
 Lange became the first elected Labour prime minister who neither died in office nor was voted out in an election.

 Leadership

 Lange's leadership abilities were mixed and at times contradictory.
-As one of the most media-capable New Zealand prime ministers, he was a quick-witted orator and able to speak inspirationally to topics, yet was sensitive to criticism and averse to conflict.
+As one of the most media-capable New Zealand prime ministers, he was a quick-witted orator and able to speak inspirationally on topics, yet was sensitive to criticism and averse to conflict.
 He often became caught up in how he was seen to perform and would often avoid confronting angry ministers by using a rear entrance.
 Despite being media-savvy, Lange's political skills were judged to be poor by political scientist Stephen Levine.